-CFMWS processed 5,455 pages and released 4,524 pages during the reporting period, which represents a substantial increase compared with the previous fiscal year.
-While on average the files contained 495 pages for review, one (1) case had over 800 pages and two (2) others had more than 1000 pages.
-Chart III provides the number of pages processed and disclosed by CFMWS over the past two (2) fiscal years.
+CFMWS processed 1,784 pages and released 826 pages during the reporting period, which represents a substantial decrease compared with the previous fiscal year.
+While on average the files contained 295 pages for review, one (1) case had more than 1000 pages.
+Chart III provides the number of pages processed and disclosed by CFMWS over the past three (3) fiscal years.

-Chart IV: Number of pages processed and disclosed
+Chart IV - Number of pages processed and disclosed

-Aside from the volume of records, there was no consultation or other complexities.
+Aside from the volume of records and necessary consultations with legal services, one (1) case had other complexities.